ogbk/books-api/README.md

 # books-api

 React SPA web page:
-- loads list of books from 'http://nyx.vima.ekt.gr:3000/api/books', via a POST call
+- loads list of books from 'http://nyx.vima.ekt.gr:3000/api/books'
 - search and filter books based on title
 - select a particular book and display its details